Welcome to Bawlmer, Hon!

 Annapolis: Annapolis is one of the oldest cities in the country.
 The U.S. Naval Academy was established there in 1845.
 Visitors to Annapolis will enjoy the waterfront festivals that take place each summer.
 Annapolis is known as a boating community, with tours, cruises and even sailboat rentals available much of the year.
 Annapolis is less than an hour south of Baltimore by car.

 Ocean City: If you have a little extra time to play or go on a day-trip, head over to Ocean City.
-Under three hours east of Baltimore, this vacation spot is best suited for a weekend getaway.
+About two-and-a-half hours east of Baltimore, this vacation spot is best suited for an overnight getaway.
 The resort town is an escape for Baltimoreans.
 Deep-sea fishing, windsurfing, sailing, cruising the boardwalk, or just lounging on the beach are favorite pastimes here.
-Click here for Ocean City Hotels for great places to stay at the beach.